 The history of India’s modern steel industry dates back to late 19th century.
 Steel sector has contributed significantly towards India’s economic development, with slightly more than two percent of its GDP.
 As of 2022, India was the world second largest crude steel producer, just after China.
 The growth rate of the sector has been constantly higher than the growth rate of the country’s GDP.

 Potential of India's steel industry

 One of the reasons for this growth was the domestic availability and accessibility of coal and iron ore, two crucial raw materials for steel production, combine with cost-effective labor and low conversion costs for steel, India was the second largest producer of crude steel since 2019.
 With the increasing coal production in India, the country became the third largest coal producing nation in the world.
-With the approval of pending coal projects and tabling of a new coal mining law, the nation was poised to overtake Australia and the United States to become second largest coal producing nation in 2020.
-Also, India was fourth largest producer of iron ore.
+With the approval of pending coal projects and tabling of a new coal mining law, India became the third largest coal producing nation in 2020.
+India was also one of the top producers of iron ore.